 Ahimsa Plant Healing

 Many of us have heard a call to awaken, evolve, and regenerate, so that we can strive to transmute our destructive trajectory into one of personal health, community wellness, and planetary thriving.
 Ahimsa Plant Healing aims to contribute towards this mission by acting as a platform for inspiring conscious living through inner healing and outer transformation.
 We help to make practical change accessible through an online eco shop whilst also providing content that explores modalities of self-realisation and empowerment, herbal and natural medicine, and ethical and sustainable practices for the good of all living beings.

 (Please note that the information we share is in no way intended as a substitute for any form of medical counselling, and may not be applicable to or suitable for you.
-We advocate that you take responsibility for your own decisions, tune into yourself, and incorporate only what resonates with you and is supported by your experience.)
+We advocate that you take responsibility for your decisions and incorporate only what resonates with you and is supported by your experience.)